eProsima/Fast-DDS-docs/docs/fastdds/xtypes/language_binding.rst

 Additionally, the enumeration literal value might be set using |MemberDescriptor-api| :code:`literal_value` property.
 The behavior is the same as setting the :code:`@value` :ref:`builtin annotation<builtin_annotations>`.
 The default literal of the enumeration type can be modified by setting the |MemberDescriptor-api|
-:code:`is_default_literal` property, which have the same behavior as annotating the member with :code:`@default_literal` :ref:`builtin annotation<builtin_annotations>`.
+:code:`is_default_literal` property, which has the same behavior as annotating the member with :code:`@default_literal` :ref:`builtin annotation<builtin_annotations>`.

 As the enumeration type is basically a signed integer type which might take only some specific values defined with the